schrotie/shadow-query/README.md

 # API

 The ShadowQuery module has two exports.
-Both are the same, just the names differ.
-One is `shadowQuery`, the other is for good old time's (and brevity's) sake `$`.
+The first the `ShadowQuery`.
+You should only use it, if you want to modify/extend shadowQuery.
+The other export '`shadowQuery` is also the default export.
+Thus `import {shadowQuery} ...` and `import shadowQuery ...` both work.
+I usually do `import $ ...` for brevity's.

 There are two types of APIs in ShadowQuery.
 There are static methods like `$.template`.
 All of these do something to your component-class. `$` is also a function that facilitates working with the DOM.